JoshNavi/cogs121-sp16-ass1/README.md

 If a user tries to add a drink without entering a name for the drink, an error message telling the user that the name field is required appears.
 Also, we made it so that a user can not continually click the upvote or downvote button.
 As such, they have a maximum of +1 or -1 per post.

 ###### Help and documentation:
 Our application is simple enough where it doesn't really need a tutorial, or help documentation.
-All the things that might need help and documentation have forms or text instructing you on what to do.
 That being said, we included the help button on our /chat page, with a little pop up with instructions for the user.
+It goes over each of the functionalities briefly so the user understands how to use drinkr.

+############ Documentation of each group member's contributions:

+#Paris Do:

+#Paul Kim:

+#Jeremy Leu:

+#Joshua Navi:

+#Kyle Zhu: